Alerts

 Contextual alerts that are specific to a card, section, or modal

-Banners persist until dismissed by the merchant and can include an action button or link.
+Banners persist until merchants dismiss them, and can include an action button or link.

 Information